 Social media planning tool

-A planning tool should reduce chaos in the week.
+A social post workflow tool should reduce chaos in the week.
 If it only stores content ideas, it is not doing enough.

 A planning tool needs to connect brand rules, content slots, review status, and the calendar itself.
 Otherwise the work still happens in side docs, chat, and memory.